dart-lang/dart-vim-plugin/README.md

 ## FAQ

-### Why doesn't the plugin indent identically to `dartfmt`?
+### Why doesn't the plugin indent identically to `dart format`?

-The indentation capabilities within vim are limited and it's not easy to fully express the indentation behavior of `dartfmt`.
-The major area where this plugin differs from `dartfmt` is indentation of function arguments when using a trailing comma in the argument list.
-When using a trailing comma (as is common in flutter widget code) `dartfmt` uses 2 space indent for argument parameters.
-In all other indentation following an open parenthesis (argument lists without a trailing comma, multi-line assert statements, etc) `dartfmt` uses 4 space indent.
-This plugin uses 4 space indent to match the most cases.
+The indentation capabilities within vim are limited and it's not easy to fully express the indentation behavior of `dart format`.
+The major area where this plugin differs from `dart format` is indentation of function arguments when using a trailing comma in the argument list.
+When using a trailing comma (as is common in flutter widget code) `dart format` uses 2 space indent for argument parameters.
+In all other indentation following an open parenthesis (argument lists without a trailing comma, multi-line assert statements, etc) `dart format` uses 4 space indent.
+This plugin uses 4 space indent indent by default.
+To use 2 space indent by default, `let g:dart_trailing_comma_indent = v:true`.

 ### How do I configure an LSP plugin to start the analysis server?